Whether you’ve just removed his training wheels or he’s mastered the no-hands style of riding, at some point, your kid is going to fall off his bike.

 Injuries are another major factor.

 “These cases are absolutely preventable,” Teddy says.

 But when it comes to injury prevention, helmets aren’t the only way to keep kids safe.
-John Lindenmayer, advocacy and policy director at the Lansing-based League of Michigan Bicyclists, says education is key.
+John Lindenmayer, executive director at the Lansing-based League of Michigan Bicyclists, says education is key.

 The organization works with policy makers, law enforcement and communities through advocacy and promoting bicycling.